s2t2/Daily-Debrief-notification-service/README.md

 # Daily-Debrief-notification-service

-## Intructions to use service as a user
+## Instructions to use service as a user

 1. Fill out google form found at https://forms.gle/1i3dyhMygPTP1VNu7

 2. Wait until 8AM EST and receive your personalized news update!

-* If you wish to unsubcscribe send an email to cgm71@georgetown with your name you used on the google form
+* If you wish to unsubscribe send an email to cgm71@georgetown with your name you used on the google form

-## Intructions to create this service as a provider
+## Instructions to create this service as a provider

 ### Setup

 1. Clone or download this repository into a local directory

-2. Create a developer account for these follwing websites and record the provided API keys
+2. Create a developer account for these following websites and record the provided API keys
   * https://developer.nytimes.com
   * https://openweathermap.org/api
   * https://developer.sportradar.com